Mondial House: The End

 Photographers: LSA, utgarthr, Kim Laughton, Leon Baird and Rob Telford.

 Design, images and text compiled by © Light-Straw.
-Page last updated 25 May 2021.
+Page last updated 2 April 2024.

 All logos and trade marks are the property of their respective owners and are used on the Light Straw site(s) for review only.
 Students and researchers are recommended to make their own independent enquiries as to the accuracy of the information contained therein.